 But that was all part of his plan.
 For he was in total control.
 He planned to lay his life down willingly, to experience the horrible torture of crucifixion, the bitter wrenching of body from soul and friend from friend.
 He was willing to do this because by means of it, he knew he would accomplish more for us than he had for Lazarus–a victory over death that would last forever.

 This article on the raising or resuscitation of Lazarus as a sign of the resurrection is a reflection on the readings for the fifth (5th) Sunday of Lent, Cycle A (Ezekiel 37, 12-14; Psalm 130; Romans 8, 8-11; John 11: 1-45).
-These readings on death and life are also used for the third scrutiny in RCIA, and therefore may be used on the 5th Sunday of Lent year B and 5th Sunday of Lent Year C which features the story of the woman caught in adultery (click here for a reflection on that gospel)
+These same readings on the raising of Lazarus and on death and life are also used for the third scrutiny in RCIA, and therefore may be used on the 5th Sunday of Lent year B and 5th Sunday of Lent Year C which features the story of the woman caught in adultery (click here for a reflection on that gospel)

 For more Lenten resources, visit the LENT LIBRARY of the Crossroads Initiative.